hyperledger/web3j-solidity-gradle-plugin/README.md

 ## Code generation

-The `web3j` DSL allows to configure the generated code, e.g.:
+The `solidity` DSL allows to configure the generated code, e.g.:

 ```groovy
 solidity {